-2. SPREP as the lead agency responsible for regional coordination and delivery of waste management and pollution control action, will continue to utilise the Pacific Regional Waste and Pollution Management Strategy 2016-2025 (Cleaner Pacific 2025) to guide regional cooperation and collaboration.
-Furthermore, SPREP will continue to work closely with Members, development partners and others to progress evidence-based strategic planning, facilitate technical cooperation and deliver training and capacity building initiatives to improve waste management and pollution control in the region.
+2. The 30 SPREP Meeting endorsed the key priorities to support the implementation and achievement of Regional Goal 3 for the PIP3 biennial period 2022-23.
+The Secretariat is pleased to provide an update of key priorities for the year 2023 of PIP3 and will continue to work closely with Members, development partners and others to progress evidence-based strategic planning, facilitate technical cooperation and deliver training and capacity building initiatives to improve waste management and pollution control in the region.